 Guidebook Development Fund

 Producing guidebooks is a long, arduous process of climbing, information gathering, photographing, and designing elements for the final product.
-I always make my e-guidebooks free because I believe in sharing information about China climbing with the broader climbing community.
+But I love doing it.
+I love establishing routes, helping develop climbing areas, and sharing those experiences with future visiting climbers.

 Any donation towards the Guidebook Development Fund is enormously appreciated, and it goes a long way in helping me produce more work that, in the long run, benefits you, the traveling climber, as well as our community as a whole.